mickymacirl/CI-P4-ICSB/README.md

 * [X] Admin can filter by Active, Created On, Name, Post or Status:

-> The admin can search for comments based on various criteria such as whether they are active, the date they were created, the name of the person who made the comment, the post they are associated with, or their current status (e.g., review, accepted, spam)
+> The admin can search for comments based on various criteria such as whether they are active, the date they were created, the name of the person who made the comment, the post they are associated with, or their current status (e.g., review, accepted, spam).

 * [X] Admin can set Status to Review, Accepted or Spam: